A frequent question we see asked is if Turkish Coffee stronger than Espresso.

 If the Turkish coffee only needs an Ibrik and a source of heat, espresso needs an espresso machine and a portafilter.

-Considering we talk about semi-automatic espresso machines because the modern world offers fully automatic ones.
+Considering we talk about semi-automatic machines because the modern world offers fully automatic espresso makers.

 In espresso making, we start by warming up the espresso machine and placing our coffee grounds into the portafilter.